-- 1. A warranty deed that conveys title to the subject property to the current General Partner or proposed Limited Partner, - 2.
-A legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partner (or which provides for an executed assignment to the General Partner or proposed Limited Partner), or - 3.
-A binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the applicant to execute a binding agreement upon closing, with a minimum term of forty-five (45) years.
+- A warranty deed that conveys title to the subject property to the current General Partner or proposed Limited Partner, - A legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partner and assignment to the General Partner or proposed Limited Partner if the contract to purchase the site is in the name of an affiliate, or - A binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the applicant to execute a binding agreement upon closing, with a minimum term of forty-five (45) years.
 All Lessors must execute the required LURC.

-For competitive applications, contracts must be executed prior to Application Submission deadline, must include a discernible contract price, must be signed by the purchaser and seller, must include a legal description of the property, and must provide legal control of the site to the proposed General Partner or proposed LP at least through November 30, 2022.
-Site control must be in place through estimated bond closing date for a 4% Credit project.
+For competitive Applications, contracts must be executed prior to Application Submission deadline, must include a discernible contract price, must be signed by the purchaser and seller, must include a legal description of the property, and must provide legal control of the site to the proposed General Partner or proposed LP.